Dr. Ellen J. Jenkins, Director

 The University Honors program at Arkansas Tech University provides an enriched intellectual experience for students of outstanding educational talents and leadership potential.
 At Arkansas Tech University, the honors student will benefit from opportunities to interact with other highly-motivated students and outstanding professors in the challenging atmosphere of small, innovative honors classes specially designed to foster rational enquiry, critical thinking, and analytical skills.

-The high school student should apply to University Honors as early as possible during the senior year, since the deadline for applications is noon on the first weekday in December.
+The high school student should apply to University Honors as early as possible during the senior year, since the deadline for applications is noon on the first day of December.
 Honors students are selected through a competitive process requiring admission to the university, a written essay, and a personal interview on our campus.
 To be eligible for University Honors, the high school student must have a cumulative grade point average of 3.5 or higher and either be in the top 10% of his high-school graduating class or have an ACT Composite of 27 or higher.

 Students in University Honors take special General Education courses which are not designed to be more difficult but are tailored to the students' unique abilities.
 Sophomores participate in on-campus and community volunteer projects, followed by participation as peer mentors during the junior year.
 The senior year requires completion of the Senior Honors Project, as well as presentation of project results at an annual Senior Honors Symposium.